Tomorrowland (festival): Venue

-Tomorrowland is held at De Schorre public recreational park in Boom, Belgium.
-The park is administrated by the province of Antwerp.
+Tomorrowland is held at De Schorre public recreational park in Boom, Belgium, about 16 km south of Antwerp and 32 km north of Brussels.
+The recreational area was constructed around a number of disused old clay pits; it is now administered by the province of Antwerp.
 When not in use as the Tomorrowland venue, the park serves its normal purpose of providing green recreational spaces to the local population.

+In collaboration with Tomorrowland, the domain contains a number of art pieces, including the bridge with carved messages from visitors and the sculpture One World by Arne Quinze, the Magical Troll Forest by Thomas Dambo and the mosaic staircase The Stairway to Unity.